FLVieira/FLVieira/README.md

 ---

 <p>
   Hello there young padawan, my name is Fábio, nice to have you here!
-I'm an IT student and a technology enthusiast.
+I'm an IT professional and a technology enthusiast.
 My goal is to achieve the excellence of software development!
 </p

 ---